Tips for Taking Care of a New Dog!

 Slowing things down and setting a solid routine helped tremendously.
 It helped him learn who makes the decisions and it helped build the relationship between him and Deja.
 It helped keep him in his new home as it likely would have gotten out of control if I hadn't been proactive and stepped in.

 It may sound like tough work, but it's worth it!

-PIctures Worth Endless Words! - Before and afters from the Two Week Shutdown!Click thumbnail to view full-size
+Pictures Worth Endless Words!
+Before and After Photos from the Two Week Shutdown!Click thumbnail to view full-size

 Can You See It?